-Within the context of revitalizing the District's CTE program, OIT staff and professors will work with District administrators and teachers to develop relevant courses at the high school level related to the proposed Sustainable Agriculture program of study.
-This program of study is designed to culminate in modified course offerings in the second year of the scope and sequence.
-These two courses are based off of current OIT courses, ENV 112 (Environmental Social Sciences) and BIO 111 (Introduction to Environmental Sciences).
-These courses will be 2 of the 6 courses offered in this program of study.
-An ultimate goal around this work would be to provide dual credit for these courses, once the CTE program is further developed.
+Within the context of revitalizing the District's Career and Technical Education (CTE) programs, OIT staff and professors have expressed interest in working with District administrators and teachers to develop relevant courses at the high school level related to the proposed program of study.
+A long-term goal is to provide dual credit for these courses once the CTE program is further developed.